-During her more than 30 years in the space and missile field, Ms. Karika served as the Executive Advisor to the Air Force for space acquisition programs and as the Assistant for Launch Systems for the Office of the Secretary of Defense.
-Prior to retiring from the AF, she was the Air Force Program Executive Office Director for both heritage launch programs and the Evolved Expendable Launch Vehicle (EELV) program.
-She advised the Director of the Arms Control and Disarmament Agency (ACDA) on space and missile non-proliferation, and was ACDA’s representative to the multi-nation Missile Technology Control Regime (MTCR).
+During her 38 years in the space and missile field, Ms. Karika has served as the Jacobs Executive Director of Interagency Launch Programs, supporting NASA’s Launch Services organizations.
+As such, she was the executive-level point of contact for coordinating and facilitating program-wide partnerships and interchanges with senior leadership of the Air Force, National Reconnaissance Office, and other government agencies for NASA’s expendable launch vehicle programs.
+She was the Executive Advisor to the Air Force for space acquisition programs and the Assistant for Launch Systems for the Office of the Secretary of Defense.
+During her military career, she was the Air Force Program Executive Office for Space (AFPEO/Space)’s Director for Launch Programs during the transition from heritage launch programs to the Evolved Expendable Launch Vehicle (EELV) program.
+She advised the Director of the Arms Control and Disarmament Agency (ACDA) on space and missile non-proliferation and export control, and was ACDA’s representative to the multi-nation Missile Technology Control Regime (MTCR).
 She worked on the development of ICBMs, upper stages for launch vehicles, commanded a 72-person nuclear detection operations center, and was a Materials Research Scientist at NASA Ames Research Center.
 She has been a member of U.S. delegations to Berlin, Moscow, Paris, Tokyo, and Zurich.